code-charity/Fair-License/README.md

 ### COMMENT / POSTAMBLE:

-Ultimately of course general purposes might be / need to be free: Dentralizaton (crypto, dApps),  or under a virale license, if no modification needs to be secret.
+Ultimately of course general purposes might be / need to be free: Dentralizaton (crypto, dApps),  or under a viral license (if no modification needs to be secret.)
-Yet they can also easily cover specifics / smart contracts, such as votings / fair payments.
-Then this license could just be a placeholder in early stages, while the project is only strangers on Github.
+Yet smart contracts can also easily cover specifics, such as votings / fair payments.
+Then this license can serve as a placeholder, while such a project is still only volunteers / strangers on Github.

 "WHY RESTRICT COMMERCIAL USE?"
 - That's just like asking: "Why tax commercial companies?"
 "Why does society believe in public goods?"